AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 You might think that it would be more efficient to perform a query to get `60` keys and then do a `BatchGetItem` on the top `20`.
 This will cost more as a `BatchGetItem` _charges_ a minimum of one read capacity unit (RCU) per item, allowing us to read a single item up to `4KB`.
 A comment will be nowhere near that big, so this approach would be wasteful.
 A query, on the other hand, consumes RCUs based on the actual data read, allowing us to read at least ten comments with a single RCU.

+To maximise how many comments we can read in an RCU, large or complex payloads (such as a nested map) that can remain opaque to DynamoDB should be serialized as a `protobuf`, or similar.
+This might reduce consumed read capacity units as the same nested attribute names do not have to be included in each item, just the data itself.
+This has the drawback of making the data illegible in the DynamoDB console and other tools.
+It also means additional work in ensuring that the serialized value can be correctly deserialized as its schema evolves.
+That said, this approach should benchmarked to understand the benefits it might bring.

 In addition, a product may have comments with only `5` and `1` ratings.
 There is no point in looking for other ratings.
 We can improve on these potentially wasted calls by maintaining counters for each rating.
 A query for comments with rating `3` can be skipped if the corresponding count is `zero`.
 This has will be explored in the next post.

 ## Summary